Seeds to Recovery

 RCA is proud to offer families this unique, therapeutic experience in the safety of their own homes.
 Many leading experts in the field of addiction treatment – as well as some who have walked the path to their own recovery – will join together to share hope, education, and resources to help every family during this challenging time.

-Run by RCA’s Senior Vice President of Clinical Services Trish Caldwell, Seeds to Recovery digs deep to educate families on the root causes of addiction and how to support a loved one on the road to recovery.
+Run by RCA’s Clinical Services, Seeds to Recovery digs deep to educate families on the root causes of addiction and how to support a loved one on the road to recovery.
 We’ll also help families connect in a positive way and develop healthy communication and coping strategies.
 It’s your chance to learn more about yourself and your family dynamics as you navigate your way through your loved one’s addiction.
 Seeds to Recovery shows you how to set up a healthy home for everyone in your household.

 Unless otherwise noted, all family programming is provided to our families and their loved ones as a part of clinical programming at no additional cost.

 I just want to say that this company has been amazing helping my husband.
 I have had updates from his therapist and the clinical coordinator and it has truly out my mind at ease.
 I just want to thank you all for what you’re doing.
 You’re all appreciated.